Curriculum, Subjects, Examination, and Credits

 To complete a subject, you need to obtain a course credit or pass an examination (or both in certain subjects).
 You can find the requirements for completion (also referred to as the requirements for the assessment of study performance) for each subject in the SIS, along with an annotation, a list of teachers, total hours, and other information.
 Teachers should tell you about the requirements for the assessment of study performance at the beginning of instruction and they must not change them during the semester.
 Course credits are assigned for submitted lab records or for attendance during exercises, while examination usually takes the form of an oral exam or a written test.

 You either obtain a course credit (“credited”) or not (“not credited”); for examination and a marked course credit, you can obtain marks of 1, 2, or 3 (“passed”), or 4 (“failed”).
 You receive the same number of credits regardless of whether your mark is 1, 2 or 3.
 If a subject includes a course credit, you usually need to obtain the course credit first.
-For each assessment of study performance (exams and course credits in the form of tests), you are allowed three attempts per academic year (one regular date and two resit dates).
+For each assessment of study performance (exams and course credits in the form of tests), you are allowed a maximum of three attempts per academic year (one regular date and two resit dates).
 The second resit date in a subject registered for the second time (i.e., the sixth attempt in all) is always taken before an exam panel.
 No other attempts (sometimes referred to as the “Dean’s dates”) are allowed.
 Unused attempts are not transferred to subsequent academic years.

 If you experience any problems with exam dates, approach your teacher first, then the field or programme guarantor, and finally the Vice-Dean for Education.
 You can also approach student senators.
 If a group of students politely ask a teacher to reschedule an exam or publish a new date, the teacher is usually willing to honour their request if he or she can.